-The main ingredient of Axona is caprylic triglyceride, a type of fatty acid found in coconut or palm kernel oil.
+The main ingredient of Axona is tricaprilin, a type of fatty acid found in coconut or palm kernel oil.

 - Is Axona FDA approved?

-While Axona is strictly regulated by the FDA, a prescription medical food does not go through the same approval process as a traditional drug product.
-Accera has conducted all of the necessary safety and effectiveness studies, and Axona has been developed, manufactured, and labeled in accordance with both the statutory and FDA regulatory definition of a medical food.
+Medical foods do not go through the same approval process as a traditional drug product.
+Cerecin has conducted several safety and effectiveness studies, and Axona has been developed, manufactured, and labeled in accordance with both the statutory and FDA regulatory definition of a medical food.
 In addition, Axona is subject to manufacturing facility inspections, including product and label reviews by the FDA.